lrnv/cort/cran-comments.md

 * Fedora Linux (on R-Hub), R devel

 ## R CMD check results
-There were no ERRORs or WARNINGs
+There were no NOTEs, ERRORs or WARNINGs

-There was 1 NOTE, produced on some (not all) check engines:

-#> * checking CRAN incoming feasibility ...
-NOTE
-#> Maintainer: 'Oskar Laverny '
-#> Possibly mis-spelled words in DESCRIPTION:
-#> Laverny (10:602)
-#> Rullière (10:641)

-These two words are well-spelled names of authors from a cited paper in the Description field.